Generative AI Practices, Literacy, and Divides: An Empirical Analysis in the Italian Context: Design and Methods

-Finally, we gathered sociodemographic information, including age, gender, geography, socioeconomic status, educational level, and professional area to investigate their relationships with adoption, usage of the technology, and divides.
+Finally, we collected sociodemographic information, including age, gender, geography, socioeconomic status, and educational level.\footnote{We also collect information on the professional area of the participants, which is released with the data.
+However, focus on professions are deemed beyond the scope of the current study and hence not discussed.}

 To ensure accessibility for non-expert participants, we follow \citet{bassignana-etal-2025-ai} and provide a friendly definition of LT (i.e., computational models that process and generate human language), distinguishing between general-purpose GenAI chatbots and task-specific LTs, alongside examples and descriptions for each of our five specific LT applications.
 The survey---distributed in Italian and translated here for dissemination purposes---was extensively piloted and refined to enhance clarity, construct validity, and reliability.
-We provide the full list of definitions in the Supplementary materials (Supplementary 1.1, Table S1) and chatbot activities (Supplementary S1.2), whereas intent categories are shown in Table \ref{tab:intent}.
+We provide the full list of definitions (Table~\ref{tab:definitions} in Section~\ref{appA:definitions}) and chatbot activities (Section~\ref{appA:activities}) in the Supplementary materials.
+Table \ref{tab:intent} in the main body reports the intent categories.